 According to its principal theorist, RAM’s central tenet was “that the Black liberation movement in the United States was part of the vanguard of the world socialist revolution.”
 Throughout its existence, RAM looked to struggles abroad for strategic insight, continually refining this deep connection between international revolutionary currents and the national struggle of black people at home against what RAM labeled internal colonialism.
 Indeed, this identification as a colonized people allowed African Americans to advance a very unique vision of solidarity with struggles abroad.
 RAM could oppose the war in Vietnam, for example, not only on the grounds that African Americans were disproportionately drafted, that they faced racial discrimination at the front, or even that the money wasted in Vietnam could be better spent assisting poor black communities.
 For black revolutionaries, the basis of their solidarity with the Vietnamese lay in the fact that they experienced a similar form of colonial oppression.
 As colonial subjects within the borders of the United States, African Americans did not owe any allegiance to the oppressing government – granting an effective basis for RAM’s advocacy of armed self-defense and detailed considerations on urban guerilla war.

-RAM’s 1965 open letter to “Our Militant Vietnamese Brothers,” presented below, implies that African Americans and Vietnamese not only lived in related colonial situations, but fought against same common enemy, American imperialism.
+RAM’s open letter to “Our Militant Vietnamese Brothers,” included in the Fall 1964 issue of Black America and presented below, implies that African Americans and Vietnamese not only lived in related colonial situations, but fought against same common enemy, American imperialism.
 What’s more, they struggled for the same goal: national liberation.
 In November 1965, Robert F. Williams even traveled to Hanoi to speak at the International Conference for Solidarity with the People of Vietnam as RAM’s representative, solidifying this alliance.
 There, Williams compared the escalating and aggressive actions of the United States in Vietnam to the 1963 16th Street Baptist Church bombing in Birmingham, Alabama, a mobilizing catalyst for some of the most intense campaigns of the Civil Rights movement in the South.
 In turn, the head of the NLF in South Vietnam, Tranh Van Tran, gave a speech in support of struggles against racism in the United States and South Africa, echoing Mao Zedong’s address on the same topic two years earlier.
 These real international linkages updated a prominent thread in black anticolonial thought and activism: Paul Robeson, W.E.B.
 Du Bois, C.L.R.
 James, Vicki Garvin, and Claudia Jones all made the bridging of these national and international dimensions a focal point of their political work.

 The decision to declare their solidarity with the United States’ military enemy on July 4 is significant, then, because it allowed RAM to point to the utter hypocrisy of America’s myths about being the land of the free and independent.
 At the very same time that the United States celebrated its independence from a colonial power, it waged a war to crush the independence struggle of another people – independence, it seems, was not for everyone.
 Of course, like forms of international solidarity, this strategic and critical reference to the signing of the Declaration of Independence has a much longer history.
 On July 5, 1852, Frederick Douglass famously asked, “What to the Slave is the Fourth of July?”
 The Declaration, he argued, did not apply to all Americans: